For many young people, college is not really necessary because it is expensive and does not necessarily lead to high - paying jobs.

 The growing gap between value and cost has changed Gen Z's attitudes toward higher education.

 This is a big shift compared to the late 8x and early 9x generations.
-According to 2014 data from the Pew Research Center, 63% value a college degree or plan to attend college.
+According to 2014 data from the Pew Research Center, 63% rate a college degree highly or plan to attend college.
 Additionally, among those who have graduated, more than 40% rate college as “very useful.”
 This number is even higher for previous generations.

 "The truth is that studying literature and other forms of humanities only attracts the interest of students who do not need a job making money right after graduation," said Richard Saller, a professor at Stanford University.

 Students also use their free time to maximize their career prospects.
-They attend seminars to learn more about the current economic climate, take online classes to complete their degrees faster, and stay up-to-date on the job market.
+They attend seminars to learn more about the current economic climate, take online classes to complete their degree faster, and stay up-to-date on the job market.

 American universities are trying to attract students by offering online courses at lower costs or allowing students to design their own curriculum.